Moi-29/Moi-29/README.md

 Here are a few projects that show what I’m working on (you can replace these later):

-- 🚀 **Job-Intern Website** — Clean personal portfolio built with React
+- 🚀 **Job-Intern Website** — User friendly job and internship website
 - 🛒 **Mini E-Commerce UI** — Product listing, filtering and modern UI

 ---